hexbatch/apple-core/v1/docs/layers/g-interaction-layers/communication.md

 Likewise, if someone adds a child token to a parent item token, it can be made a message in a chat system or internet board.

-Boards can also integrate multi-user group chats.
-Boards can be read only also, just delivering new notifications from the outside.
+Communications can also integrate multi-user group chats.
+Communications can be read only also, just delivering new notifications from the outside.

-Boards will use chat networks.
-This allows integrated conversations on popular chat and boards which also tie into the instance here.
+Communications will use chat networks.
+This allows integrated conversations on popular chat and communications which also tie into the instance here.

 Also, chat agents can be registered here, as well as listed.